isee4xai/iSeeExplainerLibrary/README.md

 ![Screenshot (119)](https://user-images.githubusercontent.com/71895708/174871434-d57e4d63-ef2a-4513-8deb-8672e1815cb6.png)

 3) To execute the methods and get actual explanations, we have to make a POST request.
 To do so, change the request type to POST and go to *Body > form-data*.
 Here is where we specify the required parameters, such as the *id*, *url*, and the *params* object.
 These parameters are explained in greater detail below in the section *About the parameters*.
-In this example, I am using the psychology model available at the Models folder.
+In this example, I am using the psychology model available in the Models folder.
 The only parameter passed in this case was the *id*.
 ![Screenshot (157)](https://user-images.githubusercontent.com/71895708/174874200-d99fa678-42ae-4355-9448-53fda3901a87.png)

 #### Visualizing Explanations